 We are remodeling our driveway and about 30 plants need to be moved about 20 feet to get out of the way this june What are the best steps to take tp minimize loss I realize we should have done it in Feb or March Second question How long can dahlua bulbs survive out of ground .
 They have been in garage all winter and we still have not built raised beds they ate going into.
 Some are trying to sprout

-WA almost 2 years ago
+WA about 2 years ago

 A farmer has a 70 year old apple tree.
 What is the average number of bushels of apples can an apple tree produce?
 At what age does an average apple tree reach it's maximum production of apples?
 How long would it take for an average 10 year old tree apple tree to reach it's maximum fruit production.

-King County WA about 2 years ago
+King County WA over 2 years ago

 what causes black leaf disease?